bpkleer/typst-academicons/README.md

 ### Install the fonts

-You can download the fonts from the official website: https://jpswalsh.github.io/academicons/
+You can download the fonts from the [official website](https://jpswalsh.github.io/academicons/)

 After downloading the zip file, you can install the fonts depending on your OS.